ediarum/ediarum.WEB.template/README.md

 1. Create a new directory `ediarum.myproject.web`.
 2. Copy all files from this repo into `ediarum.myproject.web`.
-3. Update information in `build.properties` (project name, author, etc.)
+3. Update information in `build.properties` (project name, author, etc.) which is used in the ANT build process (see below).
 4. Add information and API endpoints to `appconf.xml`.

 ### Build the application